Tommy Fleetwood finds his groove and builds a big lead at PGA Tour playoffs opener

 “It hasn't happened for me yet out on the PGA Tour, but I would much rather be up there and not quite get it done than not there at all,” Fleetwood said.
 “And who knows?
 Maybe this weekend is the weekend and we'll see, and we'll crack on from there.”

 Fleetwood was at 13-under 127, four shots clear of Collin Morikawa (65) and Akshay Bhatia (69).
 Justin Rose also was at 9-under par after a birdie on the par-5 16th.
-Storms rolled into the area, forcing spectators to leave the course and suspending play.
+Storms rolled into the area, forcing spectators to leave the course and suspending play until Saturday morning.

 Fleetwood finished with four straight birdies on Thursday.
 He made three in a row early, including a 30-footer from the fringe on the par-3 fourth hole at the TPC Southwind.
 He also had a pair of key par saves around the turn before going on another run.